-I love Indio Feliz! almost 7 years ago
+I love Indio Feliz! about 7 years ago

 I would love to trek the Machu Pichu but i had been warned it's pretty expensive and the trail is fairly challenging.
 Any recommendations?